 "I so enjoyed your concert last Sunday; so beautifully played and sung by you and your compatriots..."

-Karen Burciaga (treble & tenor viol) holds an MM in Early Music Performance from the Longy School of Music, where she studied Baroque violin with Dana Maiben and viol with Jane Hershey.
+Karen Burciaga (treble & tenor viol) enjoys bridging the worlds of classical and folk music.
+She has performed with The King's Noyse, Folger Consort, Midwinter Revels, Arcadia Players, Zenith Ensemble, Austin Baroque Orchestra, and other period ensembles in New England and Texas.
+Karen is a founding member of Long & Away and of Seven Times Salt, a broken consort specializing in 16th-century English music and ballads.
+She has taught on the string faculty of the Texas TOOT and Pinewoods Camp, and currently serves as Clerk of the board of the Viola da Gamba Society - New England.
 She holds a BM from Vanderbilt University, where she began playing viol.
-She has performed with The King's Noyse, Newton Baroque, Arcadia Players, Cavalier Consort, Cambridge Concentus, Grand Harmonie, Exsultemus and other period ensembles.
-Karen is a founding member of Seven Times Salt, a broken consort specializing in 16th-century English music and ballads.
-She has taught on the string faculty of the Texas TOOT and Pinewoods Camp, and currently serves as president of the board of the Viola da Gamba Society - New England.
-Karen can also be found fiddling Celtic tunes with Ulster Landing or attempting to play the harp.
+Karen can also be found fiddling Celtic tunes with Ulster Landing, climbing small mountains, or attempting to play the harp.

 |